MUSE, 3D printed corset from a 3D Scan (by Samuel N. Bernier)

 MUSE, 3D printed corset from a 3D Scan (by Samuel N. Bernier) by LeFabShop is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure LeFabShop would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure LeFabShop would love to see what you've printed.
+Please document your print and share a Make with the community.